 On-page SEO and website architecture are often combined.
-Nevertheless, website architecture is a much broader topic and is often more relevant to website designers and developers.
+Nevertheless, website architecture is a much broader topic and often more relevant to designers and developers.

-On-page SEO includes components of search engine optimization that traditionally involves less technical team members in a business, who are creating and maintaining the pages.
+On-page SEO includes components of search engine optimization that traditionally involve less technical team members in a business, who create and maintain the pages.
 These components, however, are equally important to ranking high in search engine results.

 Placement of Keywords

 Keywords should flow naturally through the text on the page, and each occurrence should benefit the reader.
-To avoid keyword stuffing, the keyword density should be somewhere between 0.5% and 2.5%.
+The keyword density should be between 0.5% and 2.5% to avoid keyword stuffing.

 Descriptive URLs with Keywords

 The URL (Universal Resource Locator) is the location of a page on a website, sometimes just called a “link.”
 The URL can be “friendly” to help website visitors remember the web address.
 But more importantly, a friendly URL helps describe the page for search engines.
 For instance, the Contact page for our website is ImageBuildingMedia.com/Contact.